Uyenng/Uyenng/README.md

-## Hi there 👋
+## My name is Ula Nguyen 👋

-Welcome to my GitHub!
 I'm a junior at Stonehill College, studying Data Science and Criminology.
 I'm passionate about using data to solve real-world challenges, particularly in non-profit organizations or initiatives that contribute to community betterment and human well-being.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/ula-nguyen/)! 📫

 ### Skills
 - **Languages:** Python, Java, Vietnamese